sekika/sekika.github.io/_posts/2025-01-13-MatchEquity.md

 - javascript
 - english
 ---
-The match equity of backgammon and the <a href="https://bkgm.com/articles/GOL/Oct99/hanka99.htm">doubling window</a> can be calculated up to a 15-point match.
+The match equity in backgammon and the reference values for cube decisions can be calculated for matches of up to 15 points.

 <ul>
     <li><input name="point" id="point" type="text" value="5" size="3" onkeyup="update()" /> point match